-There is a convention, declared in the Scotland Act 1998 Section 28(8), that the UK Parliament will not normally legislate with regard to matters that are within the legislative competence of the Scottish Parliament without the consent of the Parliament.
+The bill engages the Legislative Consent Convention, declared in the Scotland Act 1998 Section 28(8) that the UK Parliament will not normally legislate with regard to matters that are within the legislative competence of the Scottish Parliament without the consent of the Parliament.

 The matters to which the provisions of the Bill relate are within the legislative competence of the Scottish Parliament.
-A legislative consent motion is being sought from the Scottish Parliament, Northern Ireland Assembly and Welsh Assembly.
+A legislative consent motion is also being sought from the Northern Ireland Assembly and the Welsh Assembly.